1024bees/iced-test/README.md

 # Iced - Testing utilities

-This crate contains testing utilities for the GUI library [Iced](https://github.com/hecrj/iced).
-This crate is a WIP and is looking for more direction from other Iced users and developers; constructive criticism is welcomed.
+This crate contains testing utilities for the [Iced](https://github.com/hecrj/iced) library .
+This crate is a WIP and is looking for more direction from other Iced users and developers; constructive criticism and discussion is welcomed.

 ## Overview: